elifesciences/elife-xpub/docs/deploying/infrastructure.md

 All the necessary infrastructure is within [AWS under the elifesciences account](https://512686554592.signin.aws.amazon.com/console)

-This is managed using [builder](https://github.com/elifesciences/builder) using the convension where the "Project Name" is appended with the enivronment to give the "Stack Name".
+This is managed using [builder](https://github.com/elifesciences/builder) using the convention where the "Project Name" is appended with the environment to give the "Stack Name".
 This is done in the form:

 ```
 {project name}--{env}